We respect people and the environment

 Traffic safety is highly important to residents in the area, Keliber and our partners in charge of transportation.
 Ore transportation routes are planned so that they are located as far away from habitation as possible.

 Mining areas are primarily located far from inhabited areas and mining activities planned to take please during daytime.
 Therefore, noise and ground vibration impacts are evaluated as minor.

-The spreading of noise from the concentrator has also been modeled and evaluated to have only minor effects on the neighboring residents.
+The spreading of noise from the concentrator is also modeled and to have only minor effects on the area.
 No significant noise impacts are expected from the chemical plant located in the Kokkola Industrial Park.

 The waste rock generated during mining is utilized in the construction of mining areas.
 It can also be delivered for use elsewhere.
 Most of the waste rock will be piled in the mining areas.

 Our objective is to rehabilitate the mining areas into biodiverse living environments after our operations have ended.
 The pits will be filled with water and turned into lakes that can be used e.g. for recreational purposes.
 The piled soil will be utilized in landscaping and vegetation will be planted in the areas.
 The conditions in the area, including the quality and quantity of water, will be monitored upon the completion of operations.

 Read more about our proactive work for the environment in our Sustainability Review and Environmental Impact Assessments

 Biodiversity is one of the central goals of our sustainability program.
 We work in a manner which enables us to predict the environmental impacts in the best possible way and prevent even the smallest possible detriments.

 According to the Environmental Impact Assessments, our impacts on biodiversity are primarily minor and moderate at most.